hugh-braico/sgoce-challonge-maker/README.md

 how to automate your own challonge brackets, but this isn't a tool that people outside SGOCE can pick up.

+Due to API support the following things still need to be done manually after the fact:

+* Setting the game to "Skullgirls"
+* Setting the tournament to "Community" so it can be run by accounts other than the SGOCE challonge account
+* Setting the signup page to public
+* Enabling custom round labels (if you want them)

 ## How to use from packaged exe

 1. Extract the zip file somewhere